jonmossman/MTG-Decks/README.md

 The repository includes a minimal Pages-friendly frontend so you can browse decks and inventory without leaving plain text.
 The
 HTML lives at the repository root:

-- `index.html`: links to decks, inventory, README, the functional spec, and valuation report.
+- `index.html`: links to decks, inventory, README, the functional spec, upload guide, and valuation report.
 - `decks.html`: lists deck files and fetches their raw markdown.
 - `inventory.html`: loads `inventory.md` and adds search/sort/filter controls over the table.
+- `upload.html`: a step-by-step guide for adding, amending, or removing decks and inventory entries.

 To publish on GitHub Pages: